Interpretation of Feynman formalism of quantum mechanics in terms of probabilities of paths: Huygens principle

 Light consists of transverse waves (that is the electric and magnetic fields are perpendicular to the direction of propagation) which implies that the function $f$ should depend also on the angle between the electric field and the $\mathbf{r}_{j}-\mathbf{r}_{j+1}$ vectors.
 I shall avoid this complication, irrelevant for our purposes, considering in the following longitudinal waves, e. g. sound propagation in air.

 For monocromatic sound waves in air the function $f$ of eq.$\left( \ref {Huyg1}\right) $ is specially simple, namely

 where the denominator takes into account that the intensity from a point source decreases as the inverse of the distance squared.
-I stress that, at a difference with quantum mechnaics, here the use of complex amplitudes, i. e. the introduction of the imaginary unit number $i$, has no deep meaning, it is just a convenient mathemtical procedure to simplify the calculations.
+I stress that here the use of complex amplitudes, i. e. the introduction of the imaginary unit number $i$, has no deep meaning, it is just a convenient mathemtical procedure to simplify the calculations.
 Actually the wave amplitudes might be always represented by real numbers (indeed the light amplitude may be taken to be the electric field of the radiation and the amplitude of sound vaves in air to be the excess pressure).

 In practice it is most frequent to use very simple ``paths'' consisting of just three points, namely \{$\mathbf{r}_{1},\mathbf{r}_{2},\mathbf{r}$\}.
 For instance a typical problem solved with that choice is the difraction by a small hole (see any book of electromagnetic theory, e.g. \cite{Jackson}).